 Senior Manager, BC Lead Aboriginal Client Services, Deloitte Vancouver

-Vickie Whitehead is a Senior Manager and the Deloitte Aboriginal Client Services British Columbia and Northwest Territories practice lead.
-Vickie has worked solely with First Nations across Canada for 19 years.
-Her work at Deloitte focusses on First Nation’s: Trusts, Governance, Program Management and facilitation of Strategic Planning.
+Vickie Whitehead is a Senior Manager at Deloitte, leading the Aboriginal Client Services British Columbia and Northwest Territories practice.
+Vickie has been working with First Nations across Canada for over 20 years supporting them to be able to reach their community goals.
+Her work focusses on First Nation’s: Trusts, Governance, Financial Management, Program Management and Strategic Planning.

 Executive Director, Indigenous Initiatives and Partnerships, BCIT

 Kory Wilson is the current Executive Director of Indigenous Initiatives and Partnerships for BCIT.

 Kory is Chair of the National Indigenous Education Committee of Colleges and Institutions Canada and a Global Access to Post-Secondary Education Ambassador.
 Kory has a law degree from UBC.

 With over 20 years of experience in post-secondary education, community development, and the legal profession, Kory’s passion lies “in ensuring success for Aboriginal Learners and other multi-barriered learners”.
 She has a deep commitment to education and has dedicated her working life to ensuring that under-represented learners succeed, both within learning institutions and the larger community.